 The ERC was implemented as part of the 7th EU Research Framework Programme, and officially entered effect 1 January 2007 under the German Presidency of the Council.
+From 2014 to 2020 it is funded by the EU's Framework Programme for Research and Innovation "Horizon 2020".

 The ERC consists of a Scientific Council and an Executive Agency.
 The Scientific Council is the policy-setting body of the European Research Council.
 It acts on behalf of the scientific community in Europe to promote creativity and innovative research.
 It directs the scientific strategy and establishes procedures for the evaluation of proposals via peer-review.
 Its members are 22 renowned scientists.